Graduate Assistantships Resource Center

 - IELTS Speaking subtest score of 6.5 or higher

 1012.93 Faculty members; test of spoken English: All faculty members in each state university, other than those persons who teach courses that are conducted primarily in a foreign language, shall be proficient in the oral use of English, as determined by a satisfactory grade on the "Test of Spoken English" of the Educational Testing Service or a similar test approved by the Board of Governors.

 History: s.
 781, ch.
 2002-387; s.
 164, ch.
 2007-217.

-The University of South Florida and the Office of Graduate Studies have interpreted this to also apply to those charged with teaching duties like those of faculty shall be held to the same standards for English proficiency as faculty members.
-As there is little distinction between faculty and teaching assistants when it comes to the rationale for requiring demonstrated English proficiency when teaching a course in English at USF, it is important that the University ensure that the same standards are applied to all of those engaged in similar teaching activities in English.
-Further, requests for waiver of this requirement may only be made for those Teaching Assistants who will be teaching in a language other than English that qualifies as their first language or can otherwise demonstrate mastery of that language; such requests should be sent to the Office of Graduate Studies Associate Dean, Dr. Ruth Bahr, and include a concise description of the course with relevant documentation.
+The University of South Florida and the Office of Graduate Studies have interpreted this statute to also apply to those charged with teaching duties, whom shall be held to the same standards for English proficiency as faculty members.
+As there is little distinction between faculty and teaching assistants when it comes to the rationale for requiring demonstrated English proficiency when teaching a course in English at USF, it is important that the University ensure that the same standards are applied to all engaged in similar teaching activities.
+Further, requests for waiver of this requirement may only be made for those Teaching Assistants who will be teaching in a language other than English that qualifies as their first language or can otherwise demonstrate proficiency that language; such requests should be sent to the Office of Graduate Studies Associate Dean, Dr. Ruth Bahr, and include a concise description of the course with relevant documentation.